jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_ii.rst

         # else:
             return True

-  I move the two statements at the bottom to the top then add a new else_ clause
+  I move the 2 statements at the bottom to the top then add a new else_ clause

   .. code-block:: python